kddubey/pretrain-on-test/README.md

 <details>
 <summary>Consider locally testing that cloud logging and storage works</summary>

+Run a mini experiment on your computer and check that data was uploaded to GCP.

 1. Install the `gcp` requirements (at the repo root):

    ```bash